 Parks: Centenary Garden and Yinnar Skate Park are both located at the Main Street.
 Martin Walker Reserve offers a beautiful picnic area and Yinnar Recreation Reserve has facilities for football, netball, cricket, tennis, judo as well as private functions and public events.

-Morwell River Falls: A hidden gem where cascading waterfalls create a peaceful retreat, perfect for a short hike or picnic.
-The short walk takes about 15-20 minutes return and is suitable for seniors and children.
+A hidden gem where cascading waterfalls create a peaceful retreat, perfect for a short hike or picnic.
+The short walk to the Morwell Falls takes about 15-20 minutes return and is suitable for seniors and children.
+But the walk trail is medium and has some steep trails too.
 The area is closer to Boolarra South.
-Track to to the lower falls become slippery during rains so be careful.
+Track to the lower falls become slippery during rains so be careful.

 Other blogs that may interest you

-- You could visit Old Gippsland.
-Read more on my blog, ‘Exploring Timeless Treasures at Old Gippstown, Moe.’
+- You could visit Moe and spend time ‘Exploring Timeless Treasures at Old Gippstown, Moe.’

-- Explore Trafalgar – most popular for the Holden Museum.
+- Explore Trafalgar – which is most popular for the Holden Museum.

 Location and Distance Guide to Yinnar